Hi, it’s your humble friend David and I’m testing learning management systems so you don’t have to.

 - Business tasks that it handles

-I sorted all present and missing features of EasyLMS into five categories: Administration, Content, User management, User experience, and Customization and made a spreadsheet:
+I sorted all present and missing features of EasyLMS into five categories: Administration, Content, User Management, User Experience and Social Learning, and Customization and Integrations – and made a spreadsheet:

 |Administration – ease of getting started with and administering the platform.|